kimmanbo/kimmanbo/README.md

 🏛 &nbsp; Studied from LRSC(US, Associate), IIT(US, Bachelor), SNU(KR, Master).

-💻 &nbsp; Worked as a developer for past 7 years.
+💻 &nbsp; Worked as a developer for past 8 years.
 Still enjoy learning new technologies.

-🌱 &nbsp; Currently preparing to start my own business.
-Loves to do something my own!
+🌱 &nbsp; Working on early stage startup!

 🗣 &nbsp; Loves to communicate with new friends!